westonstearns/courses-googlevis-weston/chapter1.md

 test_output_contains("tail(development_final)",
                      incorrect_msg = "Don't forget to inspect the last few rows of `development_final`.
 The output should not contain any observations after 2008 and 5 newly renamed columns.")

-success_msg("Looks like your data is ready to rumble!
-Time to make Hans Rosling proud.")
+success_msg("Your data is almost ready!
+Only one more set of data preparations and you can start to make some sweet visualizations!")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1,4